Diet - diabetes; Blood sugar management

 - For people who cannot lose weight with diet alone, weight-loss medications may be considered.

-- For severely obese people (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin and glucose levels in people with diabetes.
+- For severely obese people (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin signaling and glucose levels in people with diabetes.

 Calorie restriction has been the cornerstone of obesity treatment.
 Restricting calories in such cases also appears to have beneficial effects on cholesterol levels, including reducing LDL and triglycerides and increasing HDL levels.